takeqontrol/api/README.md

 `pip install qontrol`

 ### The following libraries will also be installed:
-    - serial
-    - collections
+    - pyserial

 ## Usage
 See help and documentation at https://takeqontrol.github.io/api/

 ## Contributing

-If you want to contribute to this library contact hello@qontrol.co.uk
+If you want to contribute to this library contact support@qontrol.co.uk

 ## Credits
 List of contributors and authors:
 Qontrol
 Joshua W. Silverstone
 Raffaele Santagati
+Dario Quintero

 ## License